 The amount of sleep you need depends on various factors — especially your age.
-Consider these general guidelines for different age groups:
+While sleep needs vary significantly among individuals, consider these general guidelines for different age groups:

 In addition to age, other factors can affect how many hours of sleep you need.
 For example:

 - Pregnancy.
-Changes in a woman's body during early pregnancy can increase the need for sleep.
+Changes in the body during early pregnancy can increase the need for sleep.

 - Previous sleep deprivation.
 If you're sleep deprived, the amount of sleep you need increases.

 - Sleep quality.
-If your sleep is frequently interrupted or cut short, you're not getting quality sleep.
+If your sleep is frequently interrupted, you're not getting quality sleep.
 The quality of your sleep is just as important as the quantity.

-Although some people claim to feel rested on just a few hours of sleep a night, research shows that people who sleep so little over many nights don't perform as well on complex mental tasks as do people who get closer to seven hours of sleep a night.
-Studies among adults also show that getting less or much more than seven hours of sleep a night is associated with a higher mortality rate.
+Some people claim to feel rested on just a few hours of sleep a night, but their performance is likely affected.
+Research shows that people who sleep so little over many nights don't perform as well on complex mental tasks as do people who get closer to seven hours of sleep a night.

 See more Expert Answers